A breast tumour refers to an abnormal mass of tissue that forms in the breast due to uncontrolled cell growth. It can be:

 Dr. Jayanti Thumsi, a leading Surgical Oncologist and Breast Surgeon at Apollo Cancer Centres, Bangalore, shares her expertise on managing breast-related conditions.
 She emphasises that benign breast diseases are more common than breast cancer and need timely attention.
 Dr. Thumsi explains the importance of early diagnosis through the triple assessment approach, which includes clinical examination, imaging, and biopsy.
 She highlights key diagnostic tools like mammograms, breast MRI, and ultrasound.
 She also discusses conditions such as fibroadenoma and phyllodes tumour, and sheds light on breast lumpectomy.
 Her goal is to raise awareness about breast screening and early intervention for better outcomes.

-Bangla Health Connect helps Bangladeshi patients receive fast and safe treatment for breast tumours in India.
-In partnership with Apollo Hospitals, we ensure a smooth journey from diagnosis to recovery.
+Bangla Health Connect helps Bangladeshi patients receive fast and safe treatment for breast tumours.
+We ensure a smooth journey from diagnosis to recovery.

 Bangla Health Connect makes this process simple and supportive, from travel arrangements to ongoing medical guidance, ensuring Bangladeshi patients receive high-quality care with peace of mind.
 With over 60,000 Bangladeshi patients assisted, Bangla Health Connect has built strong trust through clarity, care, and personal support.